nickbrandt/GitLab/doc/administration/gitaly/index.md

 repositories (GitLab Rails, GitLab Shell, GitLab Workhorse, etc.) act as clients to Gitaly.
 End users do not have direct access to Gitaly.

-In the rest of this page, Gitaly server is referred to the standalone node that only runs Gitaly, and Gitaly client to the GitLab Rails node that runs all other processes except Gitaly.
+On this page, *Gitaly server* refers to a standalone node that only runs Gitaly and *Gitaly client* is a GitLab Rails app node that runs all other processes except Gitaly.

 ## Architecture